scriptin/scriptin.github.io/_posts/2024-10-31-programming-languages-i-used.md

 ## Honorable mentions

+### Coq and Lean

+I've dabbled in Math, played with a couple of [proof assistants](https://en.wikipedia.org/wiki/Proof_assistant), mostly Coq.
+Awsome technology for those who have a strong mathematical background, which unfortunately is not me.
+But I had fun proving a few simple theorems while following tutorials.

 ### Haskell

 While I haven't really finished any projects in Haskell, I've made multiple attempts at learning it on my own (using **[Learn You a Haskell](https://learnyouahaskell.com/)**).
 Unlike my C/C++ university course, I haven't even used Haskell for the purpose of passing an exam, so it can't go into the main list.